 There are two factors that are unfavourable for EMS of heavy targets e.g. gold films.
 The first factor is an expected reduction in the elastic mean free path.
 Not only is the elastic mean free path about 5 times smaller in Au compared to Si and C, also the average scattering angle in a deflection is somewhat larger for Au (see fig. 1).
 The second problem is the presence of many electrons in the sample with large momentum values.
-E.g the 5d electrons have a momentum of several a.u.
+E.g the 5d electrons have on average a momentum with a magnitude of several a.u.
 Thus their extension in momentum space, as sketched in fig.4 is much larger.
 This causes a reduction of the ratio of coincidences to singles.
-Moreover many of core levels (even the shallow ones) will not contribute at all to the coincidence count rate due to energy conservation, but they still contribute to the Compton profile (i.e. singles count rate).
+Moreover many of these core levels (even the shallow ones) will not contribute at all to the coincidence count rate as their binding energy is outside the accessible range, but they still contribute to the Compton profile (i.e. singles count rate).